-Our “CF Experience” programs introduce you to the type of work we do, the way we train and how we live, without joining the Canadian Forces for your whole career.
-At the end of the program, you may choose to apply to the Canadian Forces.
+Our “CF Experience” programs introduce you to the type of work we do, the way we train and how we live, without joining the Forces for your whole career.
+At the end of the program, you may choose to apply to the Forces.
 You will gain the leadership, work skills, and dedication to be successful in whatever path you choose.

 There are specific conditions for applying to each of the programs.
 However, for all of the programs you MUST: